About This Episode

 Layla Kattermann 0:00

 One should know their rights.
 Their current oppression is usually unconstitutional and unlawful.
-The police certainly is exercising unlawful conduct.
+The police certainly are exercising unlawful conduct.

 Yara Hawari 0:27

-On October 7th, 2023, Hamas’s military wing, the Qassam Brigade, launched a guerrilla operation beyond the Israeli military fences that encircle Gaza killing an estimated 1, 400 Israelis.
-Since then the Israeli regime has embarked on a renewed bombardment campaign and has intensified the siege of Gaza as well as increasing repression in the West Bank and across colonized Palestine.
+On October 7th, 2023, Hamas’s military wing, the Qassam Brigades, launched a guerrilla operation beyond the Israeli military fences that encircle Gaza, killing an estimated 1,400 Israelis.
+Since then, the Israeli regime has embarked on a renewed bombardment campaign and has intensified the siege of Gaza, as well as increasing repression in the West Bank and across colonized Palestine.

 Let’s start off with an overview of what we have been seeing in the way of repression of Palestinian solidarity activism.
 Layla, perhaps we can begin with you.
 What has this looked like in Europe?